alicel/go-s3-bucket-access/README.md

 Simple go program that reads a bucket containing snapshots from a Cassandra cluster for a data migration and creates the following descriptors in the same bucket:
 - One descriptor per SSTable
-- A global descriptor containing some global state (total number of SSTables, total data size, ...)
+- A single descriptor containing some global state (total number of SSTables, total data size, ...)

 This program can also write state to a specified k8s config map: at the moment, this consists of the prefix common to all SSTable descriptor S3 keys and the total number of SSTables.
-This is optional and only happens if a config map is specified.
+This is optional and only happens if a namespace and config map are specified.

 #### Example SSTable descriptor